Sam Bankman-Fried: The Dark Side of Storytelling

 By John Millen

-The prosecuting attorney calls this “one of the biggest frauds in American history."
+Following the astonishingly fast collapse last year of FTX, a $32 billion crypto currency company, the prosecuting attorney called this “one of the biggest frauds in American history."

-The U.S. is seeking his extradition to face a slew of criminal and civil charges from government agencies, which generally amount to massive fraud with investor and customer funds.
-I won’t get into all of the evolving details, which you can easily find online.
+SBF was convicted on evidence of massive fraud with investor and customer funds.
+I won’t get into all of the details, which you can easily find online.

 Dark side of storytelling